myst3k/osp11deploy_templates/README.md

 Ceph: 50GB, 200GB, 1TB drives, 4x vCpu, 8GB RAM, 3x nics, provisioning, storageIp, storageMgmt

 **Networking**
 I have individual port groups for the names of each service type, provisioning, storageIp, storageMgmt, internalApi, tenant, and external.
 All but external is mapped to the same vSwitch.
 Running vyOS as the router for provisioning network, and the external network is directly connected to my home router through a separate vSwitch in VMware.
+Both the external network, and provisioning network are routable from anywhere in the network.

 **Challenges**
 * Learning to use fake_pxe and power the vmware images on and off at the correct times